-The old sailor sat at the window So he could as the ships went by And he drank a glass that was always filled For the of us would buy.
-And he would tell us tales about the ships that he was young and strong.
-And when he thought we'd heard enough of his He'd into this song.
+The old sailor sat at the window So he could as the ships went by And he from a glass that was always filled For the of us would buy.
+And he tell us tales about the ships that sailed When he was and strong.
+And when he we'd heard enough of his words He'd break into song.
 Dee dee dee dah dah dah dee dee dee dah dah Dah dah dee dee dee dum.

-Each and every day he'd this way Until the stroke of When a woman as as a dockside tough Came bursting the door.
-She'd up to that sailor And he'd to the size of a pin.
-And she'd curse and and as she hauled him out He'd say a sheepish grin:
+Each and every day he'd spend way Until the stroke of When a woman as rough as a tough Came bursting the door. stalk up to that sailor And shrink to the size of a pin.
+And she'd curse and shout and as she him out He'd say with a sheepish

-Yes, we them Salt and Pepper, For the way she was And it she got as least as hot As red pepper does.
-And a bunch of the boys offers To him from her wrath, But each and time, he would decline, with a laugh:
+Yes, we called Salt and Pepper, For the way she was And it seemed she got as as hot As fresh red does.
+And a bunch of the boys made To him from her wrath, But each and every time, he decline, with a laugh:

 (Repeat Chorus)

 I've had my broken, Not drowned, but bone-dry. heard my name be spoken, I've spit in the eye.
-The sea was my mistress, Now replaced her.
-But just captain, my tough old captain's were.
+The sea was my mistress, Now Pepper's her.
+But another captain, Like my old captain's were.

-And you can have milquetoast ladies, I'm of old salt brine, And the gal you saw had in her craw, Not a instead of a spine.
-Sure, the old can get tough at times, But a sailor's what been, And when a storm's about, you learn to it out, So you can once again.
+And you can have milquetoast ladies, I'm made of old brine, And the gal you saw had in her craw, Not a instead of a spine.
+Sure, the old girl can get at times, But a sailor's what been, And when a storm's about, you learn to it out, So you can once again.

 (Repeat Chorus)